mikeperry-tor/vanguards/README.md

 Tor a GeoIP file, we WARN.
 4. If you disable killing circuits in the rendguard component, we WARN when use counts for rends are exceeded.
-5. With Tor 0.3.4.10 and above, we WARN upon receipt of any dropped/ignored cell.
+5. We WARN upon receipt of any dropped/ignored cell.
 6. If you enable introduction circuit rate limiting, a WARN is emitted when introduction circuits are killed.